Larry Davis (born 1966): Search and capture

-The six wounded officers were carried across the street to the Bronx-Lebanon Hospital and the manhunt began.
-The surrounding area and the rest of the building were searched immediately.
-Police stakeouts were set up at terminals, bridges and tunnels leading out of the city and a nationwide alarm was issued.
+The six wounded officers were carried across the street to the Bronx-Lebanon Hospital, and the manhunt began.
+The rest of the building and the surrounding area were searched immediately.
+Police stakeouts were set up at terminals, bridges and tunnels leading out of the city and a nationwide alert was issued.
 As the manhunt spread, raids were staged in Chicago, Albany, Newark and other cities where Davis had relatives or friends.
-A man who said he was Davis called ABC-TV, expressing fears he would be beaten by police and stating he would not be taken alive.
+A man who claimed to be Davis contacted ABC News, expressing fears he would be beaten by police and stating he would not be taken alive.

-Acting on a tip that Davis had been seen entering his mother's home four days after the escape, police searched the building while interviewing Mary Davis in a laundromat across the street.
+Acting on a tip that Davis had been seen entering his mother's home four days after the escape, police searched the building while interviewing Davis' mother in a laundromat across the street.
 She suffered an apparent heart attack shortly thereafter.
-As she recuperated three days later, she urged her son to call the NAACP, who had offered to help arrange a safe surrender.
+As she recuperated three days later, she urged her son to call the National Association for the Advancement of Colored People (NAACP), who had offered to help arrange a safe surrender.

 On the afternoon of December 5, 1986, police received another tip that Davis had been seen entering the Bronx housing project where his sister Margaret lived.
-They surrounded the 14-story building, closed off local streets and posted sharpshooters on nearby rooftops.
+They surrounded the fourteen-story building, closed off local streets and posted sharpshooters on nearby rooftops.
 After searching his sister's second-floor apartment, police began a systematic canvass of all 312 units.
-At some point during the day, Davis forced his way at gunpoint into Apartment 14-EB, where Elroy and Sophia Sewer lived with their two daughters, just as neighbor Theresa Ali, and her 2-year-old son, arrived for a visit.

-Mr. Sewer arrived home at 8 P.M. to find his family and the neighbors being held hostage by Mr. Davis.
+At some point during the day, Davis forced his way at gunpoint into Apartment 14-EB, where Elroy and Sophia Sewer lived with their two daughters, just as neighbor Theresa Ali and her two-year-old son arrived for a visit.
+Elroy arrived home at 8:00 p.m. to find his family and neighbors being held hostage by Davis.
 At 11:45 p.m.
-Davis released the two visitors and sent Mr. Sewer out to pick up food from a nearby Chinese restaurant.
-He also ordered Mr. Sewer to call Mr. Davis' mother's and sister's tapped telephones and give false location information.
-When the husband returned with the food he was stopped for questioning by the police and, at 12:45 a.m., informed them that his wife and two daughters were being held hostage by Mr. Davis.
+Davis released the two visitors and sent Elroy out to pick up food from a nearby Chinese restaurant.
+He also ordered Elroy to call Davis' mother and sister, whose phones has been wiretapped, and give false location information.
+When Elroy returned with the food, he was stopped for questioning by police and, at 12:45 a.m., informed them that his wife and two daughters were being held hostage by Davis.